-The first part of the subject deals with drugs used in cancer with main emphasis on alkylating agents, platinum-based drugs, antimetabolites, antibiotics, mitotic inhibitors and combination therapy.
-The second part of the course will concentrate on studying anti-diabetic agents, hormones and cardiovascular drugs that are specially used in the treatment of hypertension such as ACE inhibitors, calcium channel blockers.
-The last part will study the design and development of diuretics, non-steroidal anti-inflammatory drugs (NSAIDs) and proton pump inhibitors (PPIs).
-In all the above-mentioned groups, chemical structure will be extensively studied an attempt to build a suitable SAR and try to modify structures to improve activity and minimize toxicity.
+The first part of the subject deals with drugs used in cancer with main emphasis on alkylating agents, platinum based drugs, antimetabolites, antibiotics, mitotic inhibitors and combination therapy.
+The second part of the course will concentrate on studying diuretics and respiratory drug development.
+The last part will study the design and development of cardiovascular drugs that are specially used in the treatment of hypertension such as β -blockers, ACE inhibitors, calcium channel blockers.
+In all the above mentioned groups, chemical structure will be extensively studied an attempt to build a suitable SAR and try to modify structures to improve activity and minimize toxicity.